MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/developer/devenv-role-center-behaviors.md

 ---
 title: Role Center Behaviors
-description: This article describes how the behavior has influence in the tablet client and phone client than the web client. ms.custom: na ms.date: 04/01/2020 ms.reviewer: na
+description: This section describes in which areas the Role Center pages have a different behavior in the tablet client and the phone client from the web client. ms.custom: na ms.date: 04/01/2020 ms.reviewer: na